psx-spx/psx-spx.github.io/docs/graphicsprocessingunitgpu.md

 Fills the area in the frame buffer with the value in RGB.
 Horizontally the filling is done in 16-pixel (32-bytes) units (see below masking/rounding).<br/>
 The "Color" parameter is a 24bit RGB value, however, the actual fill data is
-16bit: The hardware automatically converts the 24bit RGB value to 15bit RGB (with bit15=0).<br/>
+16bit: The hardware linearly converts the 24bit RGB value to 15bit RGB by dropping the lower 3 bits of each color value and additionally sets the mask bit (bit15) to 0.<br/>
-Fill is NOT affected by the Mask settings (acts as if Mask.Bit0,1 are both zero).<br/>
+Rectangle filling is not affected by the GP0(E6h) mask setting, acting as if GP0(E6h).0 and GP0(E6h).1 are both zero.<br/>
-This command is typically used to do a quick clear, as it'll be faster to run than an equivalent Rectangle command.
+This command is typically used to do a quick clear, as it'll be faster to run than an equivalent Render Rectangle command.

 #### VRAM Overview / VRAM Addressing
 VRAM is 1MByte (not mapped to the CPU bus) (it can be read/written only via I/O